Kevin Dodge-Fjelbroten Killed In Minneapolis Hit-And-Run Crash; St. Paul Woman Arrested

-MINNEAPOLIS (WCCO) – A pedestrian was killed Friday night in a hit-and-run crash in north Minneapolis.
+MINNEAPOLIS (WCCO) — A pedestrian was killed Friday night in a hit-and-run crash in north Minneapolis, and a St. Paul woman has been charged with criminal vehicular homicide.

 Police arrived at the scene on the 2500 block of West Broadway Avenue just before 10:30 p.m. to find a man lying in the road.
 Further down the street there was a heavily-damaged car, which had been abandoned.